2020 Lekki shooting: Attack

-On the night of 20 October 2020, Nigerian Armed Forces shot at unarmed protesters at the Lekki toll gate in Lagos, Nigeria.
+On the night of 20 October 2020, Nigerian Armed Forces shot at unarmed protesters at the Lekki toll gate (officially Admiralty Circle Plaza) in Lagos, Nigeria.

 According to Amnesty International, shortly before the shooting, CCTV cameras were allegedly removed from the toll gate.
 The Lagos State Government subsequently said these were laser cameras and not CCTV cameras as earlier publicized on social media.
 Also, the electricity supplying lights to the toll gate was cut and the advertisement billboards, which are owned and maintained by Loatsad Media, were turned off.
 Loatsad Media stated, "On Tuesday [20 October] when the curfew was announced we heeded the governor's warnings and didn't want our staff in any danger, hence by 3 pm, our staff had been ordered to leave the site and the board was switched off based on the governor's curfew request."
 MTN and Airtel experienced outages during the protests.
 MTN Nigeria apologized later that night for the loss of coverage at the time of the shooting.
 On 21 October, the Association of Licensed Telecommunications Operators of Nigeria (ALTON), released a statement explaining that network downtime experienced during the massacre was a result of damages to fiber cables across major routes in the city resulting in congestion and poor network services.

 Following a message spread on social media that protesters would be safe if they sang the national anthem and waved the Nigerian flag.
 Protesters sat down with locked arms singing the Nigerian anthem and waving the Nigerian flag in respite.
 Twenty armed military personnel approached and from video of the event shows them raising their voices in song as they are shot at by the armed soldiers.